 The international trend in deployments of portable seismic instrumentation is to use large numbers of instruments with many cooperating institutions.
 The Australian Earth Imaging community is small but very active, and will be challenged by this trend.
 The typical quantum used in current experiments supported by AuScope is 25 broad-band recorders with solar panels or 50 short-period recorders with internal batteries.
 These numbers represent what a small group can reasonably deploy.
 Cooperation with overseas institutions with additional personnel may help, particularly since the instrument pools of many other countries are fully subscribed for several years ahead.
 As well as supporting core seismic imaging work in Australia, the portable seismic instruments will become increasingly used in the surrounding regions (e.g. Indonesia) to help address fundamental issues such as seismic and tsunamogenic hazard.
 With these new endeavours, a more international and collaborative approach will be required.

-For more information on current and potential projects or accessing AuScope’s Earth Imaging and Sounding infrastructure component please contact the Program Director, Professor Brian Kennett, ANU.
+For more information on current and potential projects or accessing AuScope’s Earth Imaging and Sounding infrastructure component please contact the Program Leader, Associate Professor Meghan Miller, Australian National University.